 2. Double-Check the Harness

 It may be easy to relax in a supine position on a couch at home, but doing so while vaulting through the air is a different story entirely.
-In fact, many accidents happen due to the pilots inability to fully enter the paragliding harness during takeoff.
+Many accidents happen due to the pilot’s inability to fully enter the paragliding harness during takeoff.
 Juggling between the brake and the harness seat can sometimes send your glider into a stall, spin, or on rare occasions a full-on collapse.
 Instead, try leaning back with your knees bent towards your chest as you squirm into the seat avoiding sudden death or, worse, an uncomfortable groin position.

 3. Try a Test Inflation

-Whether youre a Red Bull X-Alps champion or launching for the first time, one thing is certain: overconfidence kills.
-One fail-safe way to prepare a launch is to do a test inflation lifting the wing without launching fully in order to test the air and turbulence.
-Even paragliding pros have a hard time decoding wind conditions, and doing a test inflation can help you get a real-time feel of what youre likely to experience in the air.
+Whether you’re a Red Bull X-Alps champion or launching for the first time, one thing is certain: overconfidence kills.
+One fail-safe way to prepare a launch is to do test inflation lifting the wing without launching fully in order to test the air and turbulence.
+Even paragliding pros have a hard time decoding wind conditions, and doing a test inflation can help you get a real-time feel of what you’re likely to experience in the air.

 4. Test your Reserve